Yatchanek/BlockGames/README.md

 H - toggle aim assist (not avaiable in hardcore mode) P - pause
 D - Discard unwanted piece before it falls halfway (max 5 pieces at any given time
-R: Release discarded piece as next piece (only if different than next piece and if last released piece has entered the board)
+R: Release discarded piece as next piece (only if different than next piece and if last released piece has entered the board).
+You get penalty points for finishing the game with unreleased pieces!
 S: Toggle display of statistics during game

 Skill level - you start with 3, 6 or 9 lines randomly filled with blocks